mdbloice/Patch-Augmentation/README.md

 # Patch Augmentation
-*Patch Augmentation* is an image augmentation technique designed to improve model generalisation and mitigate adersarial attacks (also known as adversarial attacks).
+*Patch Augmentation* is an image augmentation technique designed to improve model generalisation and mitigate against adversarial attacks (also known as adversarial classifications).

 ## How it works